 Dollars spent on sustainable biomass fuel stay within the Pennsylvania economy and go directly to Pennsylvania businesses and citizens that own, harvest, process, and transport the fuel.
 In comparison, approximately 75 cents of every dollar spent on fuel oil are exported from the state.
 This equates to exporting Pennsylvania jobs and reliance on other states for energy.
-The Northeast Biomass Thermal Working Group's economic analysis of fuel oil use in Pennsylvania showed that replacement of 120 million gallons of fuel oil with local biomass fuel would result in the creation of 31,100 permanent, sustainable jobs10.
+In one study, the Northeast Biomass Thermal Working Group's economic analysis of fuel oil use in Pennsylvania estimated that replacement of 120 million gallons of fuel oil with local biomass fuel would result in the creation of 31,100 permanent jobs10.